 - Do engagement photos even matter?

 It’s perfectly normal to feel a bit unsure when starting the engagement photo process.
-While this will likely not be the first photos you’ve taken with your partner, it might be your first professional photo shoot.
+There’s a good chance that this might be your first time getting professional photos done.
 If you aren’t used to spending time in front of the camera and don’t love being the centre of attention, it’s normal to feel a little shy.

-The problem is, feeling uncomfortable usually comes through in photos.
+The problem is, that feeling uncomfortable usually comes through in photos.
 So, how can you feel more relaxed as you head into your photoshoot?
-Doing a little bit of prep work (like, say reading a blog about posing) is a great way to begin!
+Doing a little bit of prep work (like, say reading a blog about posing from yours truly) is the best way to start.

 When you read over this post, be sure to pay attention to the poses that speak to you.
 Maybe you want a deeply romantic, loving theme.
-Or maybe a playful photoshoot is more your speed.
+Or maybe engagement photos that are more fun suit you better.
 You’ll find poses for both types, plus more, below.

-Buckle up love birds, we’re going to find you some poses that feel great for whatever your comfort levels are.
+Buckle up friends, I’m going to find you some poses that feel great for whatever your comfort levels are.

 Not a fan of PDA?
 No worries here!
 To help you warm up to that one, line up with your partner and press your foreheads together.
-Think of it like that magical few seconds before a kiss.
+Think of it like that blissful few seconds before a kiss.
 You know it’s coming, and you get to just live in that in-between space between your previous life as singles, and your life together as a married couple.
 It will look like your photographer caught a special candid moment between you two.
-So sweet!

 A look is exchanged, the music swells, birds sing, and your beloved holds you tightly as you lean back.
 Want to turn your engagement shoot into a romance novel?
 Try the dip pose!
 It will add some drama to your shoot, but without feeling cheesy. *Bonus: you can extend your leg out and look like an absolute vision!